WE ENJOY REVIEWING COMPLEX PROBLEMS!

 We are feedback driven - working prototype and functional prototype experts and focused on reducing the product unit cost (marginal costs).
 We believe products and solutions evolve best through end user testing and field testing.
 We enjoy working on both straight forward and complex projects.
 We have developed a wide range of proof of concepts (PoC) for testing ideas and concepts, or evaluating market demand.

-We have a strong background in wireless technology, sensors, motors, power management, IoT, Linux, algorithms, programming, autonomous mobile robotics, computer vision, mechanical design, industrial automation, control theory, computer security and IT.
+We have a strong background in wireless technology, sensors, motors, power management, IoT, IIoT, Linux, algorithms, programming, autonomous mobile robotics, computer vision, mechanical design, industrial automation, control theory, computer security and IT.
 We use all operating systems and wrote in that many programming languages, its all the same to us.
-Similar for CAD tools - both EDA / ECAD and DMA / MCAD.
+Similar for CAD tools - both EDA / ECAD and MDA / MCAD.

 From our experience hardware solutions and products evolve through both end user testing and innovation in a workshop.
 A good range of hand tools, power tools, welding equipment and machining equipment is critical.
 We even have a sewing machine for wearable technology!